founder-srm/IdeaClinic-Mobile/.github/ISSUE_TEMPLATE/task-items-for-members.md

 ---

----
-name: Task
-about: Create a task for team assignment
-title: "[TASK] "
-labels: task
-assignees: ''
----

 ### Task Overview
-[Brief description of what needs to be accomplished]
+[Brief description of what needs to be accomplished]↴

+> [!tip]
 > **Temp**: Provide a clear, concise description of the task.
 Include the WHY (purpose/goal), WHAT (specific deliverables), and any important context.
 Example: "Implement user authentication flow using OAuth2 to allow users to sign in with their Google accounts.
 This is needed to support the new social login feature requested by stakeholders."

 ### Prerequisites
-- [ ] Required to have Installed and joined [Doppler](https://dashboard.doppler.com/workplace/55ce728ac58e146cffda/projects/foundersclub) teams.
+- [ ] Required to have Installed and joined [Doppler](https://dashboard.doppler.com/workplace/55ce728ac58e146cffda/projects/ideaclinic-mobile) teams.
 - [ ] Required to have all the recommended extensions installed (vscode)
+- [ ] If working with an iphone, you would need an android emulator setup
-- [ ] Required to be on a fork
+- [ ] Required to be on a fork and on the branch v1.1.0
+- [ ] Request access to ideaclinic supabase project
 - [ ] Relevant documentation reviewed

-### References
-- Related issues: #
-- Documentation links:
-- Design specs:
-- API documentation:

 ### Files to Modify
 ```
-src/
+app/
-├─ component/
+├─ (forum)/
-│  ├─ file1.ts
+│  ├─ _layout.tsx
-│  ├─ file2.ts
+│  ├─ forum.tsx
 └─ ...
 ```

 ### Do Not Modify
 The following files/components should not be changed:
-- `src/core/*`
+- `app.json`
-- `src/constants/*`
+- `app/_layout.tsx`
 - Any configuration files without prior approval

 ### Implementation Steps